feO2x/Light.GuardClauses/README.md

 ## Is it ready for production?

 Since the beginning of June 2016, the library is in v1.x and stable.
-Light.GuardClauses is thoroughly covered with automated tests and I actively use it in my own work, the iRescYou research project.
+Light.GuardClauses is thoroughly covered with automated tests and I actively use it in my daily work.

 ## In the end, what do I get?